 On the other hand, home delivery company Ocado was criticised because it sold 'Waitrose' and 'M&S' products for different prices than those retailers charged in their shops.
 Ocado had to point out that competition law forced it to set its own prices for such products, reflecting its own estimates of distribution cost and demand.

 And if there is only a small number of companies active in the market, even the announcement of future prices (or price rises/reductions) can be problematic as they can facilitate price coordination because they reduce each player's uncertainty about the activities of its supposed rivals.

-Manufacturers used to be able to set retail prices, and withhold stock from any retailer who tried to compete with another retailer by selling at a lower price.
+Manufacturers used to be allowed to set retail prices, and withhold stock from any retailer who tried to compete with another retailer by selling at a lower price.
 But this retail price maintenance, which clearly prevented price competition, has now been illegal for many years.
-However, limited RPM is still allowed where thought necessary to deter price cutting achieved by making lower quality products - such as pharmaceuticals.
+Limited RPM is however still allowed where thought necessary to deter price cutting achieved by making lower quality products - such as pharmaceuticals.
 It has also been allowed where thought necessary to stop small shops etc. being competed out of business by large rivals.
-However, the hard-fought abolition of RPM in the book trade does not seem to have destroyed that market.
-And, although RPM is still alive in pharmacies and pharmaceuticals, it is frequently criticised, not least for the damage it does to the finances of the National Health Service.
+It is worth noting, however, that the hard-fought abolition of RPM in the book trade does not seem to have destroyed that market.
+And, although legal RPM is still alive in pharmacies and pharmaceuticals, it is frequently criticised, not least for the damage it does to the finances of the National Health Service.